thiae/MRI-Image-Recovery/README.md

 # MRI-Image-Recovery
-This project solves an imputation problem where we created a neural network that learns how to recover missing portions of an image
+This project solves an imputation problem where we created a neural network that learns how to recover missing portions of an image.

 # 🧠 MRI Image Recovery: Deep Learning Assessment